-Here is a summary of the requests we’ve processed from July 1, 2021 through December 31, 2021, and how we responded to them.
-If you would like to see our 2021 - Q1/Q2 Transparency Report, use the date selection in the chart below.
+Here is a summary of the requests we’ve processed from January 1, 2022 through June 30, 2022, and how we responded to them.
+If you would like to see our previous Transparency Reports, use the date selection in the chart below.

 U.S. requests to Zoom can come in the form of search warrants, subpoenas (grand jury, trial and administrative), court orders, preservation requests, emergency requests and national security requests.

 Delayed-notice orders (U.S. only)